-Third, in terms of usability, existing approaches often require the users to identify the critical code sites in the workflow software (e.g., loop structure [20]) and manually insert API calls to track the desired information accordingly.
-Moreover, they often rely on many external packages to work properly, which make it difficult to deploy and use them on different HPC platforms.
-The labor-intensive and error-prone approaches, together with the portability and compatibility issues, hinder the wide adoption of provenance products and diminishes the potential benefits.
+Third, in terms of usability, existing approaches often require the users to identify the critical code sites in the workflow software (e.g., loop structure [20]) and manually insert the provenance APIs to track the desired information accordingly.
+Such labor-intensive and error-prone method hinders the wide adoption of provenance products and diminishes the potential benefits.